didlly/grank/README.md

 Open `src/credentials.json`.
 You should see a dictionary with a key called `TOKEN`.
 Add your token into the list after this key.
 You can add as many entries as you want.
 The file has been filled in with a dummy layout so you know how to input your data.

 You are now ready to use the program.
-Run `python main.py` (or `python3 main.py`) in a command prompt in the `/src/` directory to start the program (or if you are on Windows run `main.exe`).
+Run `pypy main.py` (or `pypy3 main.py`) in a command prompt in the `/src` directory to start the program.
 You do not have to have Discord open to run the program, so you can have the program running in the background while you do other things!

 ## How to use Grank
 Now you have Grank set-up, you are probably wondering how to use Grank.
 Grank is controlled through Discord.
 You can view all the commands below, or run `grank help` to get started on your journey using Grank.
 You will find more information by running the specific `-help` command for each command category.